SaurabhKumarDev/Headline-Vault/README.md

 # Pending
 1. Contact page
 2. Pending to join env file with app.js
+3. API will not work at online because the API is only for localhost

 ### I build this application using the classbased component but after some time i will changed it into function based component